 An impulse purchase is an unplanned purchase of some product or service.
 Impulse purchases are all about emotion.
 Marketers and retailers know this, and that is why you will see those small items like candy and magazines at the checkout aisle.
 These marketers know that as you wait, you will shop and buy.

-You jump to buy it before you think rationally about whether you really need it or can afford it.
+Impulse shoppers see a sale and don’t want to miss out.
+They may see an item that they want to have immediately.
+You jump to buy it before you think rationally about whether you need it or can afford it.

 A budget allows you to see how much money you’re bringing in and where it’s all going.
 It enables you to make changes that help you save more money and avoid going into the red each month.

-Budgeting doesn’t have to be a big chore.
-Sign up with a program like Mint that automatically tracks your spending for you.
-All you have to do is pop into your dashboard each day to make sure you’re staying on track and make adjustments as needed.
+Consider signing up with a program like Mint that automatically tracks your spending for you.
+All you have to do is check your dashboard each day to ensure you’re staying on track and making adjustments as needed.

-3. Relying on Credit Cards
+Relying on Credit Cards

-Stop getting fast food every day and learn to make a few basic meals in bulk that you can enjoy throughout the week.
-Stop buying a pricey latte on the way into work every morning and get up 5 minutes earlier to brew a cup at home.
-A little extra work on your part could wind up saving you big time.
+Similarly, you could stop buying a pricey latte on the way into work every morning and get up 5 minutes earlier to brew a cup at home a few days per week.
+A little extra work on your part could wind up saving you significantly.